Linux For Normies (from a normie's point of view)

 The Arch Wiki

 (Yes, just the Arch wiki because it's very informative on bugs and other technical things in a very succinct way.
 It's really easy to read, I swear.
-Additionally, it's still useful even if you don't use an Arch-based distro.)
+Additionally, it's still useful even if you don't use an Arch-based distro)

 Howtogeek (Has tutorials for literally anything tech-related)